jpbarto/sagemaker_bring_your_own_model/labs/04 ML Model Lifecycle - CodePipeline Lab.md

 2. Click `Review policy`

 2. Name the policy ‘MLBuildPolicy’ and click `Create policy`
+1. Click `Attach policy`
+1. Search for `AmazonSageMakerFullAccess` and click the box next to the policy
+1. Click `Attach policy`
 1. Open the AWS CodePipeline web console
 1. Click the link for your pipeline
 1. Click `Release change`